djangocon/2023.djangocon.africa/_speakers/lidya.md

 github: ""
 layout: default
 photo_url: ""
-description: "Lidya (Ethiopia) is a researcher, data analyst and a technology enthusiast, with a special interest in climate solutions.
-She'll be talking about e-farming - digital agriculture - as a movement that advance the interests of rural farmers in developing nations."
+description: "Lidya (Ethiopia) is a researcher, data analyst and technology enthusiast, with a special interest in climate solutions.
+She'll be talking about e-farming - digital agriculture - as a movement that can advance the interests of rural farmers in developing nations."
 twitter: "LidyaKef"
 website: ""
 linkedin: "lidya-k-tilahun-534129180"